rrgayhart/provider-parser/README.md

 - NPI is unique in the source data, therefor an NPI level match ends the searching process for that record.

+#### Further Optimizations

+- Since most records match on NPI - may make sense to sort the source data by NPI and do an initial binary search prior to searching for matches on additional fields

 ## Running the Script

 Install dependencies: